hritikbharucha/Custom_Porechop_ABI/README.md

-  sn        : Number of read to sample (default: 40 000 reads) sl        : Size of the samples (default : 100 bases) limit     : Number of k-mer kept after counting. (default: 500) solid_km  : Use solid kmers instead of a hard limit. (specify the minimum count for a k-mer, will override "limit" option).
+  sn        : Number of read to sample (default: 40 000 reads) sl        : Size of the samples (default : 100 bases) limit     : Number of k-mer kept after counting. (default: 500) solid_km  : Use solid kmers instead of a hard limit (specify the minimum count for a k-mer, will override "limit" option).

   // K-mer options
   k           : K-mer size (between 2 and 32, default 16).